If you’re in a hurry and looking for our top pick, we recommend the D’Addario EJ55 as one of the best banjo strings.

 Light gauge is sometimes considered a suitable choice for both beginners and professionals.
 That’s what makes the D’Addario EJ69 on the top list of banjo accessories.

 It brings out subtle and crisp tones.
-Light strings also don’t require heavy pressing when playing on them.
+Light-gauge strings also don’t require heavy pressing when playing on them.

-The medium gauge is likely to give a full-bodied tone.
+This gauge is likely to give a full-bodied tone.
 It also tends to stay in tune longer than a light gauge.
-Medium gauge strings can handle strong picks.
+These strings can handle strong picks.
 That makes the D’Addario EJ55 If you prefer using picks to finger picking.

 Still, some heavy pressing is needed to get your tone right.
-When choosing medium gauge you may sacrifice playability for the sake of the tone.
+When choosing medium-gauge strings you may sacrifice playability for the sake of the tone.

 This gauge is recommended in case of searching for deep and warm tones.
 They give volume and strength.
 However, they aren’t suitable for beginners.